zakaryaebennani/zakaryaebennani/README.md

 Data Science & AI: Machine learning, reinforcement learning, AI principles. solving coding problems.

-💼 Looking for an internship in DS, AI, or ML projects.
+💼 Looking for an internship in AI, or ML projects.

 <!---
 zakaryaebennani/zakaryaebennani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.